Daniele-Persichetti/Web-Programming-School-Work-Repo/README.md

 devices, and monitoring for security threats.

  Working closely with Azure and M365 has particularly sparked my interest in how web-based systems function, which led me to take this course in web programming.
-I am excited about how this web programming course will help expand my skills in web technologies, but more importantly help me learn and expand my knowledge of web-based technologies.
+I am excited about how this web programming course will help improve my skills, but more importantly help me learn and expand my knowledge of web-based technologies.
 I don't currently have a plan for what I will do with these skills, but
  I'm sure that they will come in handy eventually.